 Remember when you were little and you were told that you could do whatever you set your mind to?
 You believed that you were going to be an astronaut jumping from crater to crater on the moon.
 You saw yourself wearing a beautiful ballerina costume and dancing like a butterfly on stage in front of rows and rows of people.

-Maybe you never took a ride on the shuttle or performed Swan Lake in a grand theater, but as children, we have magnificent imaginations, and in our playtime, we really did do those things that we imagined.
+Maybe you never took a ride on the shuttle or performed Swan Lake in a grand theater, but as children we have magnificent imaginations, and in our playtime, we really did do those things that we imagined.
 No one could tell us different.

 Now as an adult, you can still do whatever you set your mind to.
-And just like when you were a child, no one can tell you that you cannot write a novel.
-Anyone can write a novel.
+And just like when you were a child, no one can tell you that you cannot write a book.
+Anyone can write a book.
 That does not exclude but includes YOU!
 Maybe it won’t be a great American novel, but it will be yours and that is a treasure to be cherished.
 Maybe it won’t be distributed all around the world, but it could be passed down from generation to generation as a family heirloom.

-Now say it out loud: “I CAN WRITE A NOVEL!!!!”
+Now say it out loud: “I CAN WRITE A BOOK!!!!”

-(As long as you are determined, then you can write a novel.)
+As long as you are determined, then you can write a novel.

 4. A source for advice

 5. Senses, Thoughts, Emotions

 You need to get in touch with your senses (sight, tough, taste, hear, smell), thoughts and Emotions to write vivid prose and realistic characters.